joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 The TAA must be signed by both the U.S. company and the foreign entity, and must include detailed information about the technical assistance being provided, as well as the terms and conditions of the agreement.
 The TAA may include restrictions on the use or transfer of the technical data, limitations on the duration of the technical assistance program, and provisions for safeguarding the technical data.

 The TAA is an important tool for U.S. companies seeking to enter into business relationships with foreign entities for the purpose of providing technical assistance related to defense articles or services.
 By complying with the regulations and requirements of the TAA, U.S. companies can help to ensure that their technical data and other sensitive information is protected, while also facilitating the development and production of defense articles and services around the world.

+## Technology Transfer Office (TTO)

+A Technology Transfer Office (TTO) is a department within a university, government agency, or research institute that is responsible for managing the intellectual property (IP) resulting from research and development (R&D) activities.
+The TTO is tasked with identifying, protecting, and commercializing inventions made by faculty, staff, and students, and facilitating their transfer to the private sector for further development and commercialization.

+The TTO's primary goal is to ensure that the discoveries and inventions arising from the research activities of the institution are used for the benefit of society.
+TTOs are typically involved in a range of activities, including:

+* Patenting: The TTO is responsible for identifying patentable inventions and filing patent applications to protect them.
+This involves working with inventors to determine the scope of the invention, drafting patent applications, and managing the patent prosecution process.

+* Licensing: Once a patent has been granted, the TTO is responsible for licensing the technology to industry partners who can further develop and commercialize it.
+This involves negotiating licensing agreements, setting licensing terms, and monitoring compliance with licensing agreements.

+* Start-up creation: In some cases, the TTO may work with inventors to form start-up companies to commercialize their inventions.
+This involves providing support and advice on business development, funding, and intellectual property management.

+* Marketing and promotion: The TTO is responsible for promoting the institution's technologies to potential industry partners, investors, and other stakeholders.
+This involves developing marketing materials, attending trade shows and conferences, and building relationships with industry partners.

+* Education and outreach: The TTO may also provide education and training to researchers on intellectual property management, entrepreneurship, and technology transfer.

 ## Fixed-price contract